awsdocs/aws-sam-developer-guide/doc_source/serverless-getting-started-hello-world.md

-# Tutorial: Deploying a Hello World Application<a name="serverless-getting-started-hello-world"></a>
+# Tutorial: Deploying a Hello World application<a name="serverless-getting-started-hello-world"></a>

 In this guide, you download, build, and deploy a sample Hello World application using AWS SAM\.
 You then test the application in the AWS Cloud, and optionally test it locally on your development host\.